 “Maintaining connections with others has been especially important during periods of restrictions and lockdown.
 Now, by simply saying ‘Alexa, call RNIB Helpline’, people will have direct access to help and support via their device.
 It opens up new possibilities for almost-immediate access to a range of RNIB services including RNIB Talking Books, discussion and support groups, practical and emotional support and advice about everything from social distancing to social media.”

 Dennis Stansbury, Alexa Country Manager, said: “This is the next step in our collaboration with RNIB, as part of our ongoing commitment to developing Alexa’s accessibility features.
 The new ‘Alexa Call RNIB Helpline’ calling feature is another great way of helping our blind and partially sighted customers to feel more independent and connected by simply using voice commands.”

 Using Alexa to reach the Helpline advisers direct means people will be able to start talking with an adviser without touching their phone or pairing it to their Alexa device.
 To end the call, they simply say “Alexa, end call”.

-The new service follows the recent collaboration between Amazon and RNIB, which enabled Alexa users to hear RNIB-verified information about living with sight loss.
-RNIB research shows that vision impairment remains a major barrier to accessing the internet, so voice-technology is an important way of improving the accessibility of online information for more than two million people across the UK who are living with sight loss.
+The new service follows the collaboration last year between Amazon and RNIB, which enabled Alexa users to hear RNIB-verified information about living with sight loss.
+RNIB research* shows that vision impairment remains a major barrier to accessing the internet, so voice-technology is an important way of improving the accessibility of online information for more than two million people across the UK who are living with sight loss.